 In the Roles section, select the roles that should apply to the customer user.
 When several roles are selected, granted permissions are accumulated from all the assigned roles.
 See Managing Customer User Roles for more information.

-At least one role must be assigned if the Enabled check box is selected.
-Disabled customer users can be saved without roles, but you will need to assign roles to them later before enabling.
+At least one role must be assigned if the Enabled checkbox is selected.
+Disabled customer users can be saved without roles, but you will need to assign roles to them later before enabling them.

 Click Save on the top right.